 Meanwhile, the latest research shows that glaciers worldwide are melting a lot less rapidly than had been thought, and that the glaciers of the great Asian mountain ranges - the Himalayas, the Pamir and the Tien Shan - are essentially not melting at all.
 This is significant, as presumed rapid glacier melt is one of the main factors underlying the modelling used to forecast sea-level rise.

 All in all it might be more accurate to say that some scientists - for instance Dr Strauss - confidently expect sea-level rises of a metre or more this century, but many others would candidly admit that they don't know what will happen.
 Some might reasonably doubt that there will be any increase beyond what was seen in the 20th century at all.

 Dr Strauss' opinion on the matter isn't a lot more valuable than anyone else's, he being primarily a biologist by training.
-He's also not your standard government-funded academic, either: he works at a think-tank called Climate Central, dedicated to pushing the message of climate alarm*.
+He's also not your standard government-funded academic, either: he works at a think-tank called Climate Central.

 If there's no serious sea-level rise coming, Dr Strauss is out of a job: so in fact his opinion on the matter is probably worth a bit less than most people's, he having something of a conflict of interest.
 In addition to his employment at Climate Central, Strauss was a founder member of Grist.org, a media operation dedicated to pushing the climate-alarm message and which is also exempt from paying taxes**.